A Guide to Bird-Friendly Seasonal Décor

 Keep in mind that other critters such as deer, raccoons, and squirrels may also be enticed by your backyard bird feeders.
 If you’re feeling generous, place some extra food and kitchen scraps in areas accessible to all backyard visitors; otherwise, you’ll want to make an extra effort to keep your bird feeder out of reach from wingless backyard visitors.

 Experience the backyard of your dreams with help from our creative landscaping professionals.
-Learn more at https://garrettchurchill.com/.
+Learn more at http://garrettchurchill.local/.